Nooul/spring-boot-rest-api-helpers/README.md

 Fully Working Fork of admin-on-rest-demo: [react-admin-demo-java-rest](https://github.com/zifnab87/react-admin-demo-java-rest)

 ## Release Notes
- Version: 0.9.0 - Support for Instant fields on Entities for date and date time range comparisons similar to Timestamp querying
+ - 0.9.0 - Support for Instant fields on Entities for date and date time range comparisons similar to Timestamp querying
+ - 0.10.0 - Support for Value Objects that can be used in search (you need to annotate them with `com.nooul.apihelpers.springbootrest.annotations.ValueObject`).
+See Sender with Mobile and MobileConverter in test helpers